javalisson/messageApp/README.md

 docker-compose logs app
 ```

 If everything is OK you should be able to access the web interface on your browser on `localhost:8000`.
-I a next version I'll explain how to create and read messages using cURL.
+In a next version I'll explain how to create and read messages using cURL.

 # message-app